therealvishnuvardhan/inspirante-Vishnu/README.md

 ```

 ### 4. Seeding the Database
-To populate the database with the required admin credentials, 11 student logins, and 5 initial sample events, run the seed script:
+To populate the database with the required admin credentials, 20 student logins (11 defaults + 9 additional added), and 5 initial sample events, run the seed script:
 ```bash
 npm run seed
 ```